AvinashhMishraa/django_rest_framework_example_2/README.md

 <br>

 It does not matter whether you give the query param `?include_deleted=True` in the start or in the end.
-The sequence does not really matter.